Got a Great Yard?

 Natalie Belmonte Great Yards Award (NBGYA)

-Every year the City of Pembroke Pines hosts a great yards contest.
-This award was created to honor the memory of Ms. Natalie Belmonte, a resident and business woman who lost her life too soon.
-This award will help capture the beauty of butterflies in your homes and in the same spirit, remind us all of the true essence of Natalie, who had a love of gardening and butterflies.
+Every year, the City of Pembroke Pines hosts a great yards contest.
+This Award was created in memory of Natalie Belmonte, a well-known resident, businesswoman, and nature-lover, who tragically lost her life in July of 2011.
+This award helps capture the beauty of nurturing a butterfly garden and the love Natalie had for them and gardening.

-Properties can be nominated for the Natalie Belmonte Great Yards Awards Opens a New Window. in three different categories: (1) residential, (2) commercial and (3) educational institutions.
-We would like to cordially invite everyone within the city boundaries to enter and/or nominate any landscape area for the Natalie Belmonte Great Yards Award.
+Residential properties can be nominated for the Natalie Belmonte Great Yards Awards Opens a New Window. .
+We would like to cordially invite residents within the city boundaries to enter and/or nominate any landscape area for the Natalie Belmonte Great Yards Award.

 This contest is designed to promote quality landscaping within the City of Pembroke Pines.
-Interested property owners may enter their properties for award consideration or nominate a property (with the property owners consent).
-A separate application should be submitted for each property along with up to 10 color photos (or CD) that reflect how the property meets the goals of the award.
+Interested residential property owners may enter their properties for award consideration or nominate a property (with the property owners' consent).
+A separate application should be submitted for each property along with up to 10 color photos (a USB is also acceptable) that reflect how the property meets the goals of the award.

 To nominate a property, download the Application for the Natalie Belmonte Great Yards Award Contest.
 Opens a New Window.